In John Amaechi's video for children on BBC Bitesize https://www.bbc.co.uk/bitesize/articles/zs9n2v4

 So I would respectfully say to John that he should have said in his video: "That is not acceptable to me.
 It may be acceptable to you, but I think what you say is racist and can't be justified morally... (for the following reasons....)
 Not just say to someone: "That's not acceptable..." as though in effect, they mustn't speak their mind.

-What people do is abuse, threaten or incite violence.
-Nobody has to tolerate that either.
+When people do abuse, threaten or incite violence none of us has to tolerate that.
 That's illegal.
 Quite right too, but let's not conflate being offended with being abused.
 We have to tolerate being offended.
 We don't have to tolerate being abused.

 Alan Newland worked as a teacher, teacher-trainer and headteacher in London for over 20 years and then for a decade with the DfE and the GTC.
 He now lectures on teaching and runs the award-winning social media network newteacherstalk.
 You can follow him on Twitter at @newteacherstalk.